haiderali2017/my_exploratory_data_analyses/README.md

 - **FireBrigadeAndAmbulanceCallOuts.csv** is the relevant dataset.
 - **document_2.docx** is the complete report explaining the steps performed.
 - **high-level diagram.jpeg** is a conceptual diagram of ETL process.

+### Mr Price Stores in Ireland <a name="mrpricewebscraping"></a>
+- First web scraping attempt using Scrapy library.
+- Used a static website to start off with static web scraping.
+- Scrapped Mr. Price stores by county and areas within those counties.
+- The scrapped data is stored within "Mr Price Stores in Ireland/mrprice_scraper/spiders/data.csv".
+- To run the project, go to "Mr Price Stores in Ireland/mrprice_scraper/spiders/mrprice.py" and execute "scrapy crawl mrprice".
+This will crawl the website and generate data.csv
+- Next up, I will analyze the scrapped data.csv using pandas and visualize using matplotlib and seaborn.

 ## Contact information <a name="contact"></a>
 My email is **alisyedhaider627@gmail.com** if you want to reach out to me for questions, feedback, or support.